 This can be an effective approach, and does not involve the time and expense of going to court.
 As soon as a problem arises, you should contact the other party.
 If the problem involves goods bought from a trader, as soon as you discover the problem you should avoid using the goods and contact the trader.

 The complaint should be made to someone in a position of authority in the trader's business.
 Where there is a reasonable basis for complaint, most reputable traders will immediately give a refund, exchange the goods or repair a defect.
-However, if the trader does not respond to the complaint, the Office of Consumer and Business Affairs may be able to assist with negotiations.
+However, if the trader does not respond to the complaint, Consumer and Business Services may be able to assist with negotiations.

 See also: Consumer remedies.